Ishu43642/Termux-Root-Recovery-Tool/README.md

 This tool install Custom Recovery, Boot.img, VBmeta.img, init_boot.img, Flash Zip in sideload, install gsi-rom, Download boot.img without flash file, AB Partition Device flash, fastboot rom flash, ```bootloader unlocked devices only```

-#Tool Features
+# Tool Features

-1. No ❌Need to type📝 commond :- This tool offer you all commonds in option so no need to type any commonds just Enter your commond option nomber
+1. No ❌Need to type📝 commond :- This tool offer you all commonds in option so no need to type any commonds just Enter your commond option nomber then past file location.

 2. Flash img 📀file :- you can flash boot.img, init_boot.img, super_emty.img, vbmeta.img, magisk_patch.img, without typing any commond